 Six Degrees network

-The Six Degrees network encourages and supports diversity at Sparke Helmore.
-Six Degrees provides leadership, mentoring, education and knowledge-sharing opportunities for our people and our clients.
+The Six Degrees Network encourages, supports and promotes the inclusion of women by providing leadership, mentoring, education and knowledge-sharing opportunities for our people and our clients.

-On Tuesday 7 March 2017, Sparke Helmore hosted a special International Women's Day (IWD) event through our Six Degrees initiative for clients in Sydney.
+On Tuesday 7 March 2017, Sparke Helmore hosted a special IWD event through our Six Degrees initiative for clients in Sydney.
 Guest speaker Kitty Chiller, a former Olympian and sporting champion, shared her experiences in the world of elite sport.

 Kitty is a 12-time national pentathlon champion, seven-time World Cup medalist and six-time World Cup finalist.
 She was ranked number one in the world from 1996 to1998 and competed in modern pentathlon at the Sydney 2000 Olympic Games.
 She was appointed to Deputy Chef de Mission for the 2012 Australian Olympic Team (with swimmer Chris Fydler) and to Chef de Mission for the 2016 Rio Games—her leadership reinvigorated the culture of Australia's Olympic Team.